MichielMoe/NMR-PyPulseq/README.md

 ## 0. Installation and Requirements

 Before running any of the notebooks, ensure that you have installed the necessary dependencies.
-You can install them directly by running:
+You can install them directly by running into your terminal window:

 ```bash
 pip install -r requirements.txt